-4. REVIEW OF EFFECTIVENESS
+REVIEW OF EFFECTIVENESS

 - 4.1 Burnley Borough Council has responsibility for conducting, at least annually, a review of the effectiveness of its Governance Framework, including the system of internal control.
 The review of effectiveness is informed by the work of the Management Team, who have responsibility for the development and maintenance of the governance environment, the Head of Internal Audit's annual report and also by the findings and reports issued by the external auditors. - 4.2 Burnley Borough Council's Internal Audit section, via specific responsibility assigned to the Head of Internal Audit, is required to provide an annual independent and objective opinion to the Authority on its risk management, governance and control environment.
-The Head of Internal Audit's report for 2017/18 concluded that the Council's internal controls continue to operate effectively. - 4.3 The review of compliance with the Governance Framework has involved: - Heads of Service and key officers (Chief Finance Officer, Monitoring Officer and Health & Safety Officer) providing signed Assurance Statements to Management Team.
+The Head of Internal Audit's report for 2020/21 concluded that the Council's internal controls continue to operate effectively. - 4.3 The review of compliance with the Governance Framework has involved: - Heads of Service and key officers (Chief Finance Officer, Monitoring Officer and Health & Safety Officer) providing signed Assurance Statements to Management Team.
 These have been supported by a control and risk self-assessment questionnaire and were collated by Internal Auditors.
-Management Team considered these statements and also signed Assurance Statement from the Chief Operating Officer. - Liberata providing a signed Assurance Statement to the Chief Operating Officer. - Executive Members and Chair of Scrutiny completing a self-assessment questionnaire and providing a signed Assurance Statement to the Leader of the Council and Chief Executive. - Internal Audit completing a review of the corporate documents and evidence for the key elements of Governance and Internal Control.
-The Internal Audit Opinion (draft) is included as part of the consideration, as are external audit reports etc. - A draft of the Annual Governance Statement is prepared and provided to Management Team. - An Annual Governance Statement is then provided to the Chief Executive and Leader to sign. - 4.4 Governance arrangements continue to be regarded as fit for purpose in accordance with the Governance Framework.
+Additional questions relating to the impact of the pandemic were included in the questionnaire.
+Management Team considered these statements and also signed Assurance Statement from the Chief Operating Officer. - Liberata providing a signed Assurance Statement to the Chief Operating Officer. - Executive Members and Chair of Scrutiny completing a self-assessment questionnaire and providing a signed Assurance Statement to the Leader of the Council and Chief Executive.

+- Internal Audit completing a review of the corporate documents and evidence for the key elements of Governance and Internal Control.
+The Internal Audit Opinion (draft) is included as part of the consideration, as are external audit reports etc. - A draft of the Annual Governance Statement is prepared and provided to Management Team. - An Annual Governance Statement is then provided to the Chief Executive and Leader to sign. - Work is currently ongoing with the Financial Management Code. - 4.4 Governance arrangements continue to be regarded as fit for purpose in accordance with the Governance Framework.
 The review process has highlighted no significant issues.

-5. FUTURE CHALLENGES
+FUTURE CHALLENGES

-5.1 Burnley Council has recognised current and future financial challenges in its strategic risk register and medium-term financial strategy.
-The authority will continue to meet these challenges as it has done in the past; taking steps to manage this by considering modernisation and rationalisation.
+- 5.1 Burnley Council has recognised current and future financial challenges in its strategic risk register and medium-term financial strategy.
+The authority will continue to meet these challenges as it has done in the past; taking steps to manage this by considering modernisation and rationalisation. - 5.2 Burnley Council will continue to deal with and respond to the issues arising from coronavirus pandemic.
+This includes involvement with the economic recovery in the local community and dealing with the financial impact of the pandemic.